-In July 2019, the ACCC established a taskforce to conduct an investigation into button battery safety and consider the options of implementing a mandatory safety and information standard for button batteries and products containing button batteries under the Australian Consumer Law (ACL).
+In July 2019, the ACCC established a taskforce to conduct an investigation into button battery safety and consider the options available under the Australian Consumer Law (ACL) for reducing the risk of death and injury to young children.
+In December 2020, the Assistant Treasurer announced the introduction of four new button battery related mandatory safety and information standards.

 For the purposes of the ACCC’s investigation, button cell batteries and coin cell batteries are each referred to as ‘button batteries’.
 In the battery industry, the term ‘coin’ is associated with lithium batteries and the term ‘button’ is associated with non-lithium batteries.